apenlor/apenlor.github.io/_posts/2023-07-23-pactflow-on-premise-sso-configuration.md

 PactFlow must be deployed with an incomplete SAML configuration to have available the SP metadata URL.
 Then this information is provided to the IdP service to configure PactFlow as SP.

 In my experience, the second approach is more commonly used in enterprise environments.
 So I'll cover that process in this section.
 Anyway, using one or another approach *"only"* impacts saving the initial "dummy" deployment of PactFlow, and this guide would be still useful.
-I would like to highlight the *"only"* because when you’re working in very strict environments the "dummy" deployment can imply some extra processes and a significant time lost.
+I would like to highlight the *"only"* because when you're working in very strict environments the "dummy" deployment can imply some extra processes and a significant time lost.
 Having that in mind, there are some tricks we can use to save some time in upper environments.
-We’ll discuss this when we reach that stage in the process description.
+We'll discuss this when we reach that stage in the process description.

 ## 1. Dummy PactFlow deployment